Aliahmed-new/XSS_REPORTS/Reflected_xss_report_56.md

 ---
 ## Summary
 The PUBG community contains a reflected XSS vulnerability in its search functionality.
-User supplied input is embedded directly into a data-query HTML attribute without any encoding - a source code itslef includes a comment that the p parameter inserted without htmlspecialchars. an attacker can break out of the attribute context and inject event handlers such as onmouseover to exceute arbitrary JavaScript, no HTML tags requried.
+User supplied input is embedded directly into a data-query HTML attribute without any encoding - a source code itslef includes a comment that the p parameter inserted without htmlspecialchars.

 ---
 ## Vulnerable Endpoint